 Increased involvement in public service has long been one of the highest priorities of Life University and part of its institutional purpose.
-LIFE continues its public service commitment through its precepts of giving for the sake of giving, doing for the sake of doing, loving for the sake of loving, and serving for the sake of serving, not only throughout the world, but in the metropolitan Atlanta area, and particularly in the local Marietta community.
-LIFE will maintain its role of helping students and faculty members find their own particular way in integrating these precepts into their Life University education.
+Life U continues its public service commitment through its precepts of giving for the sake of giving, doing for the sake of doing, loving for the sake of loving, and serving for the sake of serving, not only throughout the world, but in the metropolitan Atlanta area, and particularly in the local Marietta community.
+Life U will maintain its role of helping students and faculty members find their own particular way of integrating these precepts into their Life University education.

 Instilling in each student a keen understanding of the meaning and value of public service is an important ingredient of the overall Life University education.
 Students learn through observing and then actually performing public service projects in the community.

 Some of the areas in which students and faculty are involved include providing assistance to the homeless, aiding abused children and battered women, conducting blood drives twice each year and assisting with the Special Olympics.
 Through these projects, students learn to help others without any thought of recompense.
 This giving of themselves carries out the true meaning of “Lasting Purpose.”
 In addition to service to their fellow man, students also participate in environmentally oriented projects, which help preserve the planet for future generations.
 They aid in both cleaning up the community and in fostering the use of biodegradable products wherever possible.

 Life University is also committed to service through the following: